 After the Australian trip, the world of Formula 1 is shaken by news that has been in the air for about a year: through the acquisition of a part of Benetton’s shareholding, Renault makes its return to the circus.
 On March 16, 2000, sitting next to his son Rocco, Luciano Benetton candidly admits that he can no longer do it:

 "We are here to say that our path in Formula 1 is over.
 You could not continue against budgets that are two, three times higher than ours.
 Ours is a medium-small budget, insufficient for a world where competitors engage much more: a group like ours would not have had a chance to win.
 It will therefore be Renault, from now on, to make up for this handicap.
 Today we passed the baton".

 "If we go back to Formula 1 it is not to limit ourselves to the role of extras or to be motorists, like Honda, Mercedes, Bmw.
-We already did, and we won.
+We already did it, and we won.
 Now we wanted our own team, our own stable, designing chassis and engine.
 And since Williams was not on sale, we turned to Benetton".

 With a five-year contract, Briatore explains the reason for his return to Formula 1, after having left Benetton in 1997 and then devoted himself to the management of Supertec engines:

 "I accepted because Renault is personally committed, and you can go back to the successes of the past.
 Here at Benetton the holidays are over.
-Now they’re all under scrutiny, starting with the pilots.
+Now they’re all under scrutiny, starting with the drivers.
 Relaxing is forbidden, already from next year you have to scratch on the track, my role is to remotivate everyone, give discipline again.
 And in September there will be confirmation or rejection.
 I kicked out Piquet, Berger, and Alesi: do you think I have problems?"